U.S. Senate gun bill talks hit snag over mental illness, abuse provisions

 Lawmakers have been unable to settle on who should be included in the provision, such as two people who only had one date, for example, or only those in a longer-duration relationship.

-(Reporting by Richard Cowan and David Morgan; editing by Andy Sullivan and David Gregorio)
+(Reporting by Richard Cowan and David Morgan; editing by Andy Sullivan, David Gregorio and Jonathan Oatis)

 ((Richard.Cowan@thomsonreuters.com; Reuters Messaging: richard.cowan@thomsonreuters.com; 202-898-8391; Reuters Messaging; richard.cowan.reuters.com@reuters.net))